SecUSo/privacy-friendly-qr-scanner/README.md

 ## Motivation

 Privacy Friendly QR Scanner belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly QR-Code/Barcode decoding application.
+More information can be found on https://secuso.org/pfa

 ## Building